satanas/site/cheatsheets/prototype/index.md

 comments: true
 social_buttons: true
 ---
-# How To Prototype A Game In Under 7 Days

 ## Setup: Rapid is a State of Mind

 * Embrace the Possibility of Failure - it Encourages Creative Risk Taking